adam-hughes-devinit/adt/README.md

 - `duplicate` If a project has multiple recipients, the full amount is attributed to each recipient. __This introduces double-counting: the same amount is multiplied by the number of recipients.__ It is offered here for advanced users.

 #### Response
+_The data below is for example only_

-The response is an array of objects including aggregated USD-2009 by each field name.
+The response is an array of JSON objects including aggregated USD-2009 by each field name.
 For example,

 	/aggregates/projects?get=donor